Standardized Cumulants of Flow Harmonic Fluctuations: 2D Standardized Cumulants from Correlation Functions

 As we mentioned earlier, the distribution of $\ve_2$ is not rotationally symmetric.
-We have also seen that it is skewed in the $\ve_{2,x}$ direction (see Fig.\ref{EllipticPowerFit}(a)).
-In what follows in this subsection, we argue that the other higher order cumulants of $\ve_2$ distribution can not be extracted from $c_2\{2k\}$ truncation.
+We have also seen that it is skewed in the $\ve_{2,x}$ direction [see Fig.~\ref{EllipticPowerFit}(a)].
+In what follows, we argue that the other higher-order cumulants of $\ve_2$ distribution cannot be extracted from $c_2\{2k\}$ truncation.